What Is Token Factory Iframe Mac

 Token Factory Iframe is an application for Mac, that has been created with the main purpose to be downloaded inside your macOS and while appearing as a useful app that may somehow be connected to ERC20 tokens.
 The main problem with these ads is they are shown for profit and they may often take you to dangerous websites, like scams and even malware in some cases.
 This is why such applications are often outlined as risk for your Mac and should be gotten rid of.

-Read this article to learn more on Token Factory Iframe and what it does on your Mac plus how to clean up your Mac and web browsers from it effectively.
+Read this article to learn more on this PUP and what it does on your Mac plus how to clean up your Mac and web browsers from it effectively.

 Token Factory Iframe Mac – Details

 |Name||Token Factory Iframe|

 |Type||Malware / PUP / Auto-Downlaod / Redirect for Mac|

 |Short Description||Aims to modify the settings on your computer in order to get it to cause Token Factory Iframe download and display different unwanted contents.|